 Today we will turn south to visit another of the most important wine regions in Spain, La Ribera del Duero.
 We will visit an important winery in the area, in Peñafiel, where we can admire its wonderful castle.
 To continue towards another wine area such as Cigales, to eat lunch in a winery cave in the area.

-Later we will go to Frómista, an important place on the Camino where we can contemplate the Canal de Castilla, the most important work of the Spanish Enlightenment era in the XVIII century, in this case its construction was based on models by Leonardo da Vinci.
+Later we will go to Frómista, an important place on the Camino where we can contemplate the Canal de Castilla, the most important work of the Spanish Enlightenment era in the XVIII century, in this case, its construction was based on models by Leonardo da Vinci.

-We will return to the N-120 route to arrive in the afternoon in León, that obtained in 2018 the title of gastronomic capital of Spain.
+We will return to the N-120 route to arrive in the afternoon in León, which obtained in 2018 the title of gastronomic capital of Spain.
 We’ll spend the night there, and do a walking visit of its streets with buildings such as Gaudí’s house of Botines and visit its cathedral famous for its impressive stained glass windows.
 At night we will enjoy tapas in the well-known “humid neighborhood”, filled with bars serving local wines and delicacies.

 Day 6 from León to Villafranca del Bierzo

-Our tour today will first take us to visit the producing area of the wines of the land of León, so we will go to Valdevimbre, a town completely filled of cave wineries, with a few very interesting ones and visit a winery where they will show us the elaboration process and have the chance of tasting their wines of the autochthonous varieties, Prieto Picudo and Albarín.
+Our tour today will first take us to visit the producing area of the wines of the land of León, so we will go to Valdevimbre, a town completely filled with cave wineries, with a few very interesting ones and visit a winery where they will show us the elaboration process and have the chance of tasting their wines of the autochthonous varieties, Prieto Picudo and Albarín.
 Later we will go to Astorga, an important city from Roman times that also has one of the few splendid buildings by Gaudí, the archiepiscopal palace.
-For lunch we will head to Castrillo de los Polvazares, a charming nearby town and taste a forceful “cocido maragato” before continuing along the Camino de Santiago to reach its highest and emblematic point, the Cruz de Ferro.
+For lunch, we will head to Castrillo de Los Polvazares, a charming nearby town, and taste a forceful “cocido maragato” before continuing along the Camino de Santiago to reach its highest and emblematic point, the Cruz de Ferro.
 We will follow the “Camino” towards Ponferrada and its Castle, to end the day in Villafranca del Bierzo.